microram/ee4-tools/readme.md

 Use AWS S3 cli.
 S3cmd is no longer supported.
 References to s3cmd will be removed in future updates.

+### Installing v4

+1. Copy the cloud-init file into a text editor of your choice.
+2. Edit the email, S3 bucket and AWS access codes as needed.
+3. Create a new Ubuntu 18.04 VPS.
+4. Paste the cloud-init code into the Launch Script[^1] box.
+5. Launch your VPS.
+Setup time is 3-5 minutes.
+The server will reboot once if needed.
+6. Login via SSH.
+7. If possibe, the newest site restorelist will be placed in the root folder.
+Run the restorelist-xxxxxxxx.sh to restore all the websites.

+[^1] Tested with Amazon Lightsail Launch Script.
+Digital Ocean calls this 'User data'.
+Others should be compatible.
+Untested at this time.

-### Installing
+### Installing v3

-Edit the .backup_sites_mysql_s3.conf & .ee4-backup-settings.conf files first.
+Edit the .backup_sites_mysql_s3.conf file first.
 Then edit and review each script before using.
 Some scripts still have hard coded folders at this time.

-Then run ee4-server-setup on your fresh Ubuntu 18.04 VPS.

 Setup or import a GPG public key.
 Don't forget to backup this key.
 You will need the secret private key only for restores.